 - 1. Issue box.backup.start() on the administrative console.
-This will suspend garbage collection till the next box.backup.stop() and will return a list of files to backup. - 2.
+This will suspend garbage collection till the next box.backup.stop() and will return a list of files to back up. - 2.
 Copy the files from the list to a safe location.
-This will include memtx snapshot files, vinyl run and index files, at a state consistent with the last checkpoint. - 3.
-Resume garbage collection with box.backup.stop().
+This will include memtx snapshot files, vinyl run and index files, at a state consistent with the last checkpoint.

+3. Issue box.backup.stop() so the garbage collector can continue.